-Richard D. Gray was appointed Executive Director on May 23, 1996 and served in that capacity throughout the audited period.
-There have been no changes in key personnel.
+Richard D. Gray was appointed Executive Director on May 23, 1996, and served in that capacity throughout the audited period.
+Jeffrey A. Asher was appointed Managing Director and Chief Financial Officer on June 30, 1997, and served in that capacity throughout the audited period.